danielcrenna/TypeKitchen/README.md

 - Field and Property Access: _getting and setting data members by name, including private members and anonymous types_
 - Method Call Invocation: _calling methods on runtime types, when you know the arguments at runtime, and even when you don't_
 - Object Activation: _creating new instances of types, typically because `Activator.CreateInstance` is too slow_
+- Object Pooling: _when you want to avoid over-allocating memory that will be garbage collected later_
 - Type Resolution: _when you want to describe how object instances should be created, and manage their lifetime, in a deferred fashion (i.e. inversion of control / dependency injection)_
 - Wire Serialization: _when you want a fast and non-allocating wire format for serializing/deserializing runtime types_